Should I Pay My Nanny On The Books?

 Why does paying on the books even matter?

 It benefits everyone: Your employee receives the safety net of unemployment insurance, Social Security, Medicare, the ability to build credit, and verifiable income for basic needs like renting an apartment or obtaining health insurance on the exchange.
 You’ll sleep better knowing you’re protected from fines, penalties, wage theft lawsuits and risk to your professional career that can be triggered when a former employee files for unemployment.
-Did you know that an attorney who is charged with failure to pay the nanny taxes (tax fraud) can be disbarred?
-A medical doctor can lose his or her license to practice?
+Did you know that an attorney who is charged with failure to pay the nanny taxes (tax fraud) can be disbarred, and a medical doctor can lose his or her license to practice?

 What are the expected nanny tax costs?

 You might think it’s expensive to pay employer taxes, but it really isn’t.
-Budget about 10% more, which is well worth the peace of mind you’ll get for following the law.
+Budget about 10% more that the gross pay for your employee, which is well worth the peace of mind you’ll get for following the law.
+And paying above board means you can take advantage of tax credits for dependent care.
+Many families break even on the extra tax they pay.

 What can happen if you pay your nanny under the table?